headerheader

 Our recommendation: The best in comparison (Fintiba)

-The market leader Fintiba performs best in our comparison.
+The market leader Fintiba comes off best in our comparison.
 This is because Fintiba is the only provider to offer the blocked account at a German bank with German deposit protection.
-Fintiba is also the best provider overall in terms of expertise (years since launch, number of customers) and speed (instant blocking confirmation option via credit card; account activation) and one of the best in customer satisfaction (Trustpilot score).
+Fintiba is also the best overall provider in terms of expertise (years since launch, number of customers) and speed (immediate blocking confirmation option by credit card; account activation) and one of the best in terms of customer satisfaction.

 Why do we recommend Fintiba? ๐Ÿค”

-๐Ÿฆ Direct connection to German partner bank (Sutor Bank)
+๐Ÿฆ Direct connection to German partner bank (FIB Frankfurt International Bank)

 ๐Ÿ›ก๏ธ Fully protected by the German Deposit Protection